pivotal-customer0/glb-documentation/Delivery-Kit/GSLB_PCF.md

 ###Steps
 1. Create a new Traffic policy, providing useful name and comments.
 After saving this metadata, you'll be presented with a GUI mapping tool.
 2. Since we'll be handing out IPv4 A records, select "A: IP address in IPv4 format" as start point.
 3. Create a Failover rule, with Primary and secondary set to the site A address records of each CF installation.
 Set the health checks per site that you created in the prereqs.
+(If instead you wanted ACTIVE/ACTIVE configuration of your sites, simply use the "Weighted" rule.)
 4. Create endpoints for each separate CF installation, pointing at the public IP address of each CF installation.
 <img src="images/AWSTrafficflowpolicyexample.png">
 5. Save the policy, and optionally create a policy record, if you want to put it into production immeidately.
 This policy DNS record will be the public entry point to the load-balanced configuration, so it *must* match the installed route name in the CF routing tier.